The Most Effective 16-Minute Workout Anytime Routine | Wealth of Geeks

 - Lie on your back and keep the soles of your feet flat on the ground with your knees bent.

-- Place your hands behind your head and pull your stomach in, while holding your head and neck gently.
+- Place your hands behind your head and gently pull your stomach in while holding your head and neck.

 - Lift your upper body off the floor while concentrating and using your abdominal muscles to pull you up.